Amen Corner, Berkshire: Amen Corner South

 To pay for these ventures, the Nike Group of Companies sold part of its land to Hewlett-Packard and the area now houses the UK Head Office for Hewlett-Packard at the Amen Corner Business Park, and the UK Head Offices for Dell, 3M and Fujitsu Technology Solutions.

 A further part of Amen Corner South is owned by the property company Helical Bar.

 In August 2014, the Nike Group of Companies was granted outline planning permission to develop the remaining part of its land (which was originally to house a garden centre), along with the land owned by Helical Bar, for 550 homes, a neighbourhood centre with shops and restaurants and a primary school.

 The John Nike Leisuresport Complex was demolished in June 2022 after its closure in March 2020, with plans to turn the area into and industrial space.

 History

-From the late 19th century to the 1960s, brick-making was an important industry in the area, with the Binfield Brick and Tile works being an important employer – this is now the site of the old John Nike Leisuresport Complex.
-Binfield bricks were partly used to create the celebrated Royal Albert Hall.
+From the late 19th century to the 1960s, brick-making was an important industry in the area, with the Binfield Brick and Tile works being an important employer.
+This is now the site of the old John Nike Leisuresport Complex.
+Binfield bricks were partly used to construct the Royal Albert Hall.